dc232/Google_test_task/README.md

 3. Move the newly created account.json file to the project directory (Google_test_task) and also to the static_IP/ folder

 ## runme script important variables and functions
-1. In runme modify the variable ```GMAIL_ACCOUNT_USERNAME_FOR_SSH``` as this needed to create a username for the SSH key setup under metada in GCP. the username is added as a comment to the puplic key in this case named gcloud_instance_key.pub located in the vm_instance_keypair folder upon creation as seen in the snippet below.
+1. In runme modify the variable ```GMAIL_ACCOUNT_USERNAME_FOR_SSH``` as this needed to create a username for the SSH key setup under metada in GCP.
+The username is added as a comment to the puplic key in this case named gcloud_instance_key.pub located in the vm_instance_keypair folder upon creation as seen in the snippet below.

 ```
 ssh_key_creation_for_instances () {